MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 **For existing Power BI users**

-You can migrate your existing workspaces into a trial capacity using workspace settings and choosing "Trial" as the license mode.
+Trial Capacity administrators can migrate existing workspaces into a trial capacity using workspace settings and choosing **Trial** as the license mode.
 To learn how to migrate workspaces, see [create workspaces](create-workspaces.md).

 :::image type="content" source="media/fabric-trial/migrate-to-trial.png" alt-text="Screenshot of the trial workspace settings.":::